 Most of today’s new entrepreneurs ignore the difference between high margin (HM) and low margin (LM) businesses when they start their first business.

 Today’s entrepreneurs are attracted to the freedom to pursue their passion as a primary reason to start their own business.
 Second is their desire for the freedom to control their own schedule when they start their own business.
 Taking third place is the desire to make more money than working for someone else.
 And, lastly, in fourth place is the desire for an extraordinarily high monetary reward.
-From what we have seen over a period of 30+ years at HBS, most people starting a business want to do what they want, on their own time, that allows them to live well, as compared to working for someone else, IF they can make more money doing it.
+From what we have seen since 1981 at HBS, most people starting a business want to do what they want, on their own time, that allows them to live well, as compared to working for someone else, IF they can make more money doing it.

 Does that describe you?
 If so, there is a strong chance you’ll be going entrepreneurial some time in your future on your path to your ultimate success.